Soulmynt/frontend/README.md

 When user submits to a challenge - POST user handle + submission pictures array for that specific challenge

-User joins a company by entering a join code
+User joins a company by entering a join code - once user joins they can automatically be sent a credential at joining of company if the admin chooses this option.
+This credential can also be sent once the user has obtained a certain amount of points for the company.

 ## MY GROUPS